-5 Are there any specific material regulations or structuring considerations relating to cross-border real-estate business combinations or foreign investors acquiring an interest in a real estate business entity?
+Are there any specific material regulations or structuring considerations relating to cross-border real estate business combinations or foreign investors acquiring an interest in a real estate business entity?

-If a foreign investor wishes to acquire residential property in Switzerland (directly or indirectly), Lex Koller applies.
-Lex Koller not only applies to a straight sale or acquisition of real estate, but also to indirect acquisitions by way of acquiring shares of an entity holding real estate, mergers, demergers, asset transfers or gifts.
+If a foreign investor wishes to acquire residential property in Switzerland (directly or indirectly), the Lex Koller applies.
+The Lex Koller not only applies to straight sales or acquisitions of real estate, but also to indirect acquisitions by way of acquiring shares of an entity holding real estate, mergers, demergers, asset transfers or gifts.

-It does, however, not limit the acquisition of commercially used property (ie, office or production buildings) unless the commercial property contains areas that are used for residential purposes or consist of more than one-third (or, under specific circumstances, up to half) of undeveloped and unused land (land reserves).
+However, it does not limit the acquisition of commercially used property (ie, office or production buildings) unless the commercial property contains areas that are used for residential purposes or consist of more than one-third (or, under specific circumstances, up to half) of undeveloped and unused land (land reserves).
 As a rule, the acquisition of residential property by a person abroad (as defined by the Lex Koller) requires approval from the competent authorities.
-The same requirement applies if a person abroad takes control of a real-estate company or in case of an acquisition of residential property by a company that qualifies as a person abroad.
+The same requirement applies if a person abroad takes control of a real estate company and in the case of an acquisition of residential property by a company that qualifies as a person abroad.

 A (Swiss) company qualifies as a non-Swiss residential acquirer if more than one-third of its share capital is held by non-Swiss share-holders.
-However, for the acquisition of shares in a listed company, Lex Koller provides for a general exemption: no approval with regard to the share transfer is required.
+However, for the acquisition of shares in a listed company, the Lex Koller provides for a general exemption: no approval with regard to the share transfer is required.